supertestnet/log-alerts/README.md

 Notifications from logAlerts.sh look like this: 2019-01-01 12:15:00,156 [MainThread  ] [INFO ]  potentially earned = 159<br>

 The number 159 is how many sats you stacked.
 The phrase "potentially earned" means joinmarket has not yet seen the transaction get broadcasted or confirmed, it only means you signed a coinjoin transaction that pays you that amount of sats and are now waiting for your counterparty to get the other signatures and broadcast the transaction.
-It is still possible for your counterparty to cancel the transaction, so you might not earn those sats.
+It is still possible for your counterparty to cancel the transaction, so you might not earn those sats, but it's a pretty safe bet.